SMOG: Scalable Meta-Learning for Multi-Objective Bayesian Optimization: Experimental evaluation

+\parahead{Adapted \hartmann benchmark.} We define an adapted variant of the \hartmann benchmark to allow for meaningful multi-task, multi-objective optimization.
+To obtain a multi-task multi-objective setting, we (i) sample a separate coefficient vector $\bm{\alpha}_m$ per task, yielding related but distinct tasks, and (ii) apply small objective-specific input shifts $\bm{\varepsilon}_o$ so that different objectives attain their optima at different locations.
+We additionally study the behavior of \ourmethod for different numbers of meta tasks and observations per meta task in Appendix~\ref{app:ablations}.
+A complete specification is provided in Appendix~\ref{app:benchmark-details}.

+\parahead{Adapted \branincurrin benchmark.} We consider an adapted variant of the 2D \branincurrin multi-objective benchmark~\citep{irshad2024leveraging}.
+To obtain a multi-task multi-objective setting, we (i) perturb the underlying function parameters independently per task and objective, yielding related but distinct tasks, and (ii) apply small objective-specific input shifts so that objectives attain their optima at different locations.
+We report objectives in a maximization form (negated values) to match standard hypervolume-based evaluation.
+A complete specification is provided in Appendix~\ref{app:benchmark-details}.

-To evaluate how \ourmethod performs in real-world settings, we investigate its performance on HPOBench benchmarks~\cite{klein2019tabular}.
+\parahead{Tabular HPO benchmarks.} To evaluate \ ourmethod's performance in real-world settings, we investigate it on HPOBench benchmarks~\cite{klein2019tabular}.
 The goal in HPOBench is to jointly optimize a neural network architecture and its hyperparameters.
 The performance of a configuration can be observed on four different datasets: \textit{Slice Localization}, \textit{Protein Structure}, \textit{Naval Propulsion}, and \textit{Parkinson's Telemonitoring}.
 The benchmark has two objectives: validation MSE and runtime.
-HPOBench can be run in a multi-fidelity setting by reducing the number of epochs.
-We always run for the maximum (100 epochs) and use one dataset as the target task and the remaining datasets as meta tasks.
+We always run for the highest-fidelity setting, corresponding to the maximum number of epochs (100).
+We use one dataset as the target task, the other three as meta tasks, and 16 observations per meta task.